Dzananov/resturantefoody/README.md

   * Gitpod was used as IDE to commit and push the project to GitHub.
   * GitHub:
   * Was used for all storing and backup of the code pertaining to the project.
+## Supported frames
+The website is responsive and is tested on iPhone SE, Ipad Mini and regular desktop.
 ## Testing
 I did testing on my webpage troughout the project: Testings performed: